Foundation Diet and Health

 Use in the kitchen

 Avocados are pear-shaped fruits whose skin can be green to purple-black, depending on the variety.
 The flesh of a ripe avocado is yellow to green, with a buttery, soft consistency.
-Avocados have a creamy, nutty taste.
+Avocados taste creamy and nutty.
 The skin and the golf ball-sized stone inside are inedible.
 The variety most commonly consumed in Europe is called 'Hass'.
 Its skin is dark green to almost black and has a rough surface.
 It has replaced the slightly larger, green 'Fuerte' in many places.
 In this text we use the term avocado for both varieties.
+How much of the weight can you eat?
+The Hass variety weighs between 160 and 190 g, of which the skin and stone make up between 47 and 55 g.
+So 140 to 150 g per fruit is edible, or around 15% more for the Fuerte (which remains green).

 You can also easily make an oil-free dressing from avocado.
 Avocado is a popular ingredient in smoothies and, in Asia, in milkshakes.
 Thanks to its buttery consistency, avocado is also often used in vegan desserts, for example in a raw chocolate cream .
 The use of avocado as a butter substitute in baking is becoming increasingly popular.